Bath School disaster

-On the day of the disaster, Kehoe set off almost simultaneous explosions at his farmstead and at the Bath Consolidated School.
-His devices destroyed the farm's buildings and ripped through the north wing of the school building.
-As rescuers began working at the school, Kehoe drove up to the schoolyard and triggered an explosion in his shrapnel-filled truck.
-The blast killed Kehoe plus four other people, and also injured bystanders.
+On the day of the disaster, Kehoe set off explosions at his farmstead and at the Bath Consolidated School, destroying his farm and ripping through the north wing of the school.
+As rescue efforts began, Kehoe drove up to the schoolyard in his shrapnel-filled truck and triggered a second explosion, killing himself and four others, as well as injuring bystanders.

-During the rescue and recovery efforts, searchers discovered an additional 500 pounds (230 kg) of unexploded dynamite and pyrotol in the south wing of the school that had been set to go off at the same time as the initial explosions in the north wing; Kehoe had apparently intended to destroy the entire school and kill everyone in it.
+During the rescue and recovery efforts, searchers discovered a further 500 lb of explosives under the south wing of the school that had been set to go off simultaneously with the initial explosion.
+Kehoe had apparently intended to destroy the entire school, and everyone in it.